rharshit390/Mental-Health-Support-Chatbot/README.md

 A web-based chatbot designed to provide empathetic mental health support.
 It uses natural language processing (NLP) with a TensorFlow model for intent classification and Google Gemini AI for generating compassionate responses.
 The chatbot addresses common mental health concerns like stress, anxiety, depression, loneliness, anger, and sleep issues.

-**Important Disclaimer:** This chatbot is for educational and informational purposes only.
-It is not a substitute for professional mental health care.
-If you're experiencing a crisis, please contact emergency services or a mental health professional immediately.
+**Important Disclaimer:** This chatbot is for educational purposes only and is not a substitute for professional mental health care.
+If you're in crisis, please contact:
+- National Suicide Prevention Lifeline: 91-9820466726
+- Crisis Text Line: Text HOME to 741741
+- Emergency Services: 112

 ## Features

-- **Intent Recognition:** Classifies user messages into mental health-related intents using a pre-trained TensorFlow model.
 - **Empathetic Responses:** Leverages Google Gemini API to generate supportive, validating responses with coping strategies.
-- **Web Interface:** Simple Flask-based web app with a chat interface (index.html).
+- **Web Interface:** Simple Flask-based web app with a home page for language selection and a chat interface.
-- **Fallback Mechanism:** Uses rule-based responses from intents.json if the AI API fails.
+- **Language Support:** Supports both English and Hinglish (mix of Hindi and English) for broader accessibility.
+- **Conversation Memory:** Maintains conversation history for context-aware responses.
+- **Restart Functionality:** Allows users to restart the conversation and clear history.
+- **Dark Mode Toggle:** Includes a theme toggle for better user experience.
+- **Supported Intents:** Greeting, goodbye, thanks, stress, anxiety, depression, loneliness, anger, sleep issues.
 - **Safety Focus:** Includes disclaimers and encourages seeking professional help.
-- **Supported Intents:** Greeting, goodbye, thanks, stress, anxiety, depression, loneliness, anger, sleep issues.

 ## Project Structure

 - `app.py`: Main Flask application with chatbot logic.